Mortgage Q&A: “How long does it take to get a mortgage?”

 It could also depend on when you want to close, and if you want to skip mortgage payments, for example.

-When it comes to a purchase, the loan closing date will be driven by the close of escrow date.
-If you agreed on 30 days, expect the mortgage to take 30 days.
+When it comes to a home purchase, the loan closing date will be driven by the close of escrow date.
+If you and the seller agreed on 30 days, expect the mortgage to take 30 days.
 If you agreed upon 45 days, you’ll get more time to close the loan.

 In summary, expect the mortgage process to take anywhere from 30-45 days, on average, depending on the lender, the borrower, and the loan.